arm61/stfc-open-letter/email.md

 ### Sovereign capacity matters

 UK researchers may, in principle, use similar international facilities, but this is not a neutral substitute.
-It means competing with host-nation researchers for oversubscribed beamtime, sending proprietary or security-sensitive materials abroad, and paying in foreign currency for a capability the UK doesn't control.
+It means competing with host-nation researchers for access, sending proprietary or security-sensitive materials abroad, and paying in foreign currency for a capability the UK doesn't control.
 Running down our own facilities quietly removes a strategic capability that the Industrial Strategy is meant to build, not export.

 ### What I am asking you to do